Error: Contact form not found.

 Risk of Lawsuits or Garnishment

-If you’ve received collection letters, court summons, or wage garnishment notices, bankruptcy can stop these actions through an automatic stay.
+If you’ve received collection letters, court summons, or wage garnishment notices, in many cases, filing bankruptcy may pause certain collection actions through an automatic stay.

 Using Credit to Pay for Necessities